 You can edit:

-• All pages in a lesson (by applying changes globally)
+All pages in a lesson (by asking it to rewrite or apply changes globally)

 2. Generating New Content